luckyfrappe/groundwork/TESTING.md

 ### Automated Testing

-https://www.jslint.com/ originally provided 163 Warnings mostly to use " instead of ', simple fix by searching for all ' and replacing with ".
+https://www.jslint.com/ originally provided 163 Warnings mostly to use " instead of ', simple fix by searching for all ' and replacing with " down to 81 warnings.

+Further reducing number of errors by formatting all Line is longer than 80 characters. reducing number of warnings.to 24.